ayaka14732/TransCan/README.md

 Currently, the most advanced approach to machine translation is neural machine translation, in which Transformer-based models are the most widely adopted model architecture.
 To train such a model, researchers need to prepare a bilingual parallel corpus from the source language to the target language.
 As the training objective, the model takes a sentence in the source language as input and outputs the corresponding sentence in the target language.

 However, this common approach is not suitable for Cantonese machine translation.
-Due to its special writing tradition, which will be discussed below, Cantonese is a low-resource language with only a relatively small English-Cantonese parallel corpus.
+Cantonese is a low-resource language with only a relatively small English-Cantonese parallel corpus.
 If a Transformer-based model is trained from scratch on a small corpus, the model will not be fully trained and thus unable to produce meaningful translation results.

 One solution to this problem is to exploit an English-to-Mandarin machine translation model.
 As Cantonese is grammatically similar to Mandarin, which is a high-resource language, the knowledge of Mandarin in an English-to-Mandarin machine translation model would be able to be transferred to Cantonese by fine-tuning the model on a small English-Cantonese parallel dataset.
 This approach makes the neural machine translation from English to Cantonese feasible.
-In this research, a model is fine-tuned in this way as a baseline.
+In this project, a model is fine-tuned in this way as a baseline.

 However, unlike other low-resource languages, Cantonese is fortunate because it has a relatively large amount of monolingual data.
 The above approach can only exploit a small bilingual parallel English-Cantonese corpus, while the large monolingual corpus cannot be utilised.
 This calls for a new approach to be devised to make use of monolingual data.

-## My Contributions

-1. I proposed a novel approach to English-Cantonese machine translation that highly outperforms existing systems;
-1. For English-to-Cantonese machine translation systems, I proposed the first English-Cantonese machine translation dataset to evaluate their performance;
-1. For low-resource languages with relatively large mono-lingual data and a pre-trained model for a similar high-resource language, I proposed a novel method to perform a second-stage pre-training to utilise the data and the pre-trained model;
-1. For low-resource machine translation, I proposed a novel model architecture and fine-tuning method that utilise two monolingual pre-trained models and a small amount of parallel training data to achieve high performance;
-1. For Chinese NLP tasks, I proposed a method to convert a model trained on a Simplified Chinese dataset to a Traditional Chinese model without any training involved.

 ## Dataset